essemmeppi/diving-into-french-presidential-discourses/README.md

 - **presentation.pdf** - the slides we used to present our work in class at Sciences Po on 31/03/22

 ## Authors
 Giulia Annaliese Paxton, Ryan Hachem, and Simone Maria Parazzoli and master students of the School of Public Affairs of Sciences Po.
-If you want to contact the authors, reach us [here](mailto:simoneparazzoli@gmail.com).
+If you want to get in touch, reach us [here](mailto:simoneparazzoli@gmail.com).